 While the policy specifics vary, cyber liability insurance generally covers the following:

 - Legal, Forensic, and Breach Management Costs — It covers the costs of crisis management services, legal advice, notification fees, and credit monitoring services.
-Defense costs, awards, and settlements are covered too.
+Defence costs, awards, and settlements are covered too.
 Although, it’s important to remember that it’s limited to specific cyber-related lawsuits.

 - Incident Response Cost — This part of the cover sorts out the cost of access to an always-open cyber incident report hotline where you can acquire assistance from a dedicated team of professionals.
 They help coordinate incident response plans after your business suffers a cybercrime.